 Eavan Daley is a trained chef, having studied at Johnson and Wales University and Natural Gourmet Institute for Food and Health.
 She is also a devoted member of Alcoholics Anonymous who - through her willingness to break her own anonymity - has become a public spokesperson standing up for the role of nutrition and community cooking in making sobriety more comfortable for people in recovery.
 Eavan brought Suppers for Sobriety with her when she moved to Boca Raton, Florida.

 Erin first experienced Suppers while working at the American Diabetes Association.
-She was inspired by The Suppers Programs’ mission and knew she wanted to be more involved if not on a professional level definitely on a personal level.
-Busy work life limited her level of interaction but after Erin had her first child she reconnected to The Suppers Programs.
+She was inspired by The Suppers Programs’ mission and knew she wanted to be more involved.
 Her daughter struggled with digestive issues around 10 months, really as she transitioned to solid foods.
-After much persistent trial and error to find the root of the problem rather than treat with recommended conventional medications – she discovered the issue – her daughter simply has a dairy and gluten sensitivity.
-Her digestive issues stay at bay as long as she eats whole foods while avoiding gluten, dairy and processed foods for the most part.
-If Erin had not been exposed to Suppers she may not have thought to take this approach.
+After trial and error to find the root of the problem rather than treat with recommended conventional medications – she discovered the issue – her daughter simply has a dairy and gluten sensitivity.
+If Erin had not been exposed to Suppers she may not have taken this approach.
 Erin is very passionate about eating whole foods and creating delicious dishes for all ages and dietary preferences.
-Hosting Suppers is a perfect opportunity to fulfill that passion.
-Living a life full of vitality is very important – getting and offering the support from Suppers helps keep all the necessary steps in the forefront!
+Hosting Suppers is a perfect opportunity to fulfill that passion!

 Fiona Capstick grew up in the north of England in a farming community where food and cooking were a major part of her life.
 She completed her education as a registered nurse through the University of the West of England and continued her career as a diabetes nurse consultant in Sydney, Australia.
 She studied at Duke Integrative Medicine and works independently as an integrative health coach, with clients in the US and internationally.
 After relocating to the US with her husband and two sons, she discovered The Suppers Programs.
 “I immediately connected with the benefits Suppers was providing people with diabetes and many other health concerns.
 After going through treatment for cancer, exploring different ways of supporting my health was never more important to me -- and the knowledge I continue to gather through Suppers is invaluable.”